andidevi/my-avbroot-setup/README.md

 # Changes [for LOS]

 * disabled all modules but OEMUnlockOnBoot
-* added support for F-Droid
+* added support for F-Droid, a media zip for wallpapers
 * don't touch vendor.img (implies no changes to selinux policies which would be need by some of the disabled modules)
 * clear avb flags as LOS is built without support for avb
 * use . as base for temp dir